frankiephs/OceanGuardianOfficial/README.md

 	- Old Guy Naration - Developed in Eleven Labs

-## Found a bug?
+## Still have an issue?
-Please create an issue.
+Please report the issue by creating an issue in the issue tab